oraqlle/slide-decks/script/handling-resources/handling-resources.md

 <!-- Diagram of different memory locations -->

 notes: The most common resource we can obtain is memory.
 All data must be stored somewhere; even the handles to the other resource types on this list, making memory the most sought after resource on a system.
 In general there are three types of memory available to a program; static, automatic and dynamic, with each having slightly different semantics for allocation and deallocation.<br><br>Static memory refers memory encoded directly into the executable file for a program.
 Static memory is allocated when the program is being executed and loaded into memory (RAM) by the kernel.
 Global variables and variables marked `static` are allocated as static memory.<br><br>Automatic memory or local memory is memory allocated onto the stack of a program at runtime.
 It is dubbed *automatic* memory because the lifetimes of these objects are managed by system.
 The instructions for allocating them into a stack frame is handled by the compiler and deallocation is handled by the deallocation of a whole stack frame.<br><br>Dynamic memory is memory that must be explicitly requested from the system.
 The lifetime of this memory is managed by the program (you) and thus must be manually returned to the system to avoid a *memory leak*.
+This memory often comes from a region of memory called the free store or sometimes referred to as *the heap*.

 ---